Wolverine971/9takes/src/blog/people/politicians/Ruth-Bader-Ginsburg.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into the personality traits of Ruth Bader Ginsburg through the lens of the Enneagram Type 1.
+      "articleBody": "Dive into the personality traits of Ruth Bader Ginsburg through the lens of the Enneagram Type 1.
 Known for her stringent pursuit of justice, commitment to principles, and unwavering self-discipline, Ginsburg exhibits many features of Type 1 personalities.
 The article covers multiple facets of Ginsburg's life and career, which exhibit her Type 1 characteristics, including her legal legacy, feminist advocacy, and landmark rulings.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",